JavaScript's New Private Class Fields, and How to Use Them — SitePoint

 }

-incCount is defined as a class field, it can be set to a function using an ES6
+incCount is defined as an ES2019 class field, it can be assigned as a function using the ES6

 class App extends Component {